achong858/DSC232R_Spark/README.md

 | numTrees=100, maxDepth=12 | 0.92              | 0.75                | 0.74          | k=300, 32x32 image |
 | numTrees=100, maxDepth=12 | 0.92              | 0.75                | 0.75          | k=200, 24x24 image |

+In total, 5913 images were correctly classified and 1945 images were classified incorrectly.

+In conclusion, logistic regression served as a baseline but lacked the complexity required to capture nonlinear relationships in image-derived features.
+PCA effectively reduced dimensionality while preserving most variance.
+However, PCA + classical ML models reached a performance ceiling.
+To significantly improve performance, future work should focus on deep learning-based feature extraction (CNNs).